MobileNativeFoundation/rules_xcodeproj/CONTRIBUTING.md

 ## Building And Running Locally

 1. `git clone https://github.com/MobileNativeFoundation/rules_xcodeproj.git`
-1. `cd rules_xcodeproj`
+2. `cd rules_xcodeproj`
-1. `bazel run //tools/generators/legacy:xcodeproj` to generate an Xcode project and develop in Xcode, or just open the directory in your favourite text editor.
+3. `bazel run //tools:xcodeproj` to generate an Xcode project and develop in Xcode, or just open the directory in your favorite text editor.
-1. Build with Xcode:
-    1. Select the `generator` scheme to compile the executable.
-    1. Select the `tests` scheme to run the tests.
-1. Build with Bazel:
+4. Building locally:
-    1. `bazel build //tools/generators/legacy:generator` to compile the executable.
+    * `bazel build //tools/...` to compile the tools.
-    1. `bazel test //tools/generators/legacy/test/...` to run the tests.
+    * `bazel test //tools/...` to run the tests.

 ## Developing